Govt Launches Amaravati’s First Housing Project

 For a city that is almost six times bigger than Chennai, Amravati has the benefit of being a planned city in the league of Gandhinagar, Chandigarh, Bhubaneshwar and Naya Raipur.
 Jurong International Holdings Pte Ltd and Surbana International Consultants Pte.
 Ltd of Singapore had already drew three masterplans for the city.
 The larger city is expected to be home to 13.5 million people by 2050 as per the masterplan.

 Chinese and Japanese firms, too, turned to Amravati to help build a sustainable city.
 Besides, Tokyo based Maki and Associates would serve as the master architect.

 At the same time, there would be a need for equally strong social and physical infrastructure.
 Private players, too, would contribute to give shape to Amaravati.
 Meanwhile, proposals are afloat for developing urban solutions, core capital areas, sewer networks, water supply etc.

 On the whole, if notable private players join hands in building Amaravati, there are chances that big key corporates are roped in to invest in the city.

 Where should you invest?

 With speculation around which city will become the capital, prices did soar.
-As of now, the state administration machinery as well as government official are moving base.
+As of now, the state administrative machinery, as well as government officials, are moving the base.
 It makes sense to invest closer to Amaravati as further development is only going to add up to the costs.
 However, beware of artificial price rise in the name of future development.
 Also, bank on clear title land when going in for plotted development.